quii/learn-go-with-tests/select.md

 ```
 #### `ping`

-We have defined a function `ping` which creates a `chan interface` and returns it. `inteface` is a type in Go which means "i don't know what the type is".
+We have defined a function `ping` which creates a `chan bool` and returns it.

-In our case, we don't really _care_ what the type sent in the channel, _we just want to send a signal_ to say we're finished.
+In our case, we don't really _care_ what the type sent in the channel, _we just want to send a signal_ to say we're finished so booleans are fine.

 Inside the same function we start a goroutine which will send a signal into that channel once we have completed `http.Get(url)`